LauraJones929/portfolio-p2/README.md

 [View Live Site](https://laurajones929.github.io/portfolio-p2/)

 ## Business Objectives
 I have created an online game that is targeted towards children of primary education ages (5-11 yrs).
 After working in a primary school for the past 8 years I have a good idea of the curriculum and what apps and games come in useful for children's learning.
 I have seen children use apps and online games to advance their learning in every subject.
 One lesson that stood out for me over the years was a Science lesson where the children would have to identify the leaves from different trees.
-They would go out with a clipboard, work sheet with various pictures of leaves on and they would have to find that type of tree in the school garden.
+They would go out with a clipboard, and work sheet with various pictures of leaves on and they would have to find that type of tree in the school garden.
 The game I have created would allow the children to take their learning further and implement that knowledge.

 I have chosen to use a mobile first approach as children have better access mobile devices and tablets rather than desktops.